gabutakut/gabutdm/README.md

             src="https://launchpad.net/@@/launchpad-logo-and-name.png" alt="Repository"></a>
 </p>

-Gabut Download Manager a application that can download link URIs metallink magnetlink Torrents using Aria2c and an application that has a local server service interface, can also accept file transfers from smartphones.
+Gabut Download Manager application that can download all you need like Link URIs Metallink Magnetlink Torrents using Aria2c and, an application that has a local server service interface. also file transfers from smartphones.
+This application prioritizes convenience, full of features and an attractive appearance.

-Made with love.

 ## Preview